nikolajjuuel/spotify-clone/README.md

 <br />
 <br />

-Login using the credentials below or signup here https://spotify-clone-nikolajjuuel.vercel.app/signin :
+Login using the credentials below or sign-up here https://spotify-clone-nikolajjuuel.vercel.app/signup :
 ```
 email: user@test.com
 password: password
 ```

-- password are encrypted using bcrypt
+- passwords are encrypted using bcrypt

 > Signed in users can view playlists and play songs